LeaKats/semicompAFT/README.md

 delta3 - 1 if W = death time, 0 otherwise.

 zeta_beta - zeta value in the bandwidth computation used for betas estimation.
-Defaults to 50
+Default value is 50

 zeta_h - zeta value in the bandwidth computation used for baseline hazard functions estimation.
-Defaults to 0.01.
+Default value is 0.01.

 B - number of required weighted bootstrap samples.
-Defaults to 100.
+Default value is 100.
 Weights are randomly sampled from the standard exponential distribution.

 print - T if the iterative process should be printed, F  otherwise.

 ## Example for running the estimation procedure
-Example for running the estimation procedure based on a simulated data found in the script named "example_with_simulated_data".
+Example for running the estimation procedure based on a simulated data can be found in the script named "example_with_simulated_data".